matej-basic/CS-Vaje/project/README.md

 ### 3. Add additional users (for experiments)

-Copy the script into the container:
+If the create_users.sh script is not present in docker you can copy the script into the container:

 ```bash
 docker cp create_users.sh ssh_lab:/create_users.sh